 Architectural Documentation; Design; Project Management

 Working together with the Myer team & Woods Bagot we shaped and developed the concept into reality across Brand Space and Place.
-Facilitating curated experience that is visual and tactile, the design balances the retail demands of one of Australia’s leading department stores with the casual lifestyle of Sydney’s northern beaches.
+Facilitating curated experience that is visual and tactile, the design balances the retail demands of one of Australia’s leading department stores with the casual lifestyle of Sydney’s Northern Beaches.
 The design reimagines the experience of the department store experience in days past, where service was paramount.

 Focused on elevating the customer experience, the design supports Myer’s new strategies by offering a quality, customer-first approach to the layout and design, setting a new benchmark for contemporary retailing in the process.

-Introducing customers to the new retail environment and creating a sense of anticipation, the first opportunity the customer has to encounter Myer Warringah is via the façade.
+Introducing customers to the new retail environment and creating a sense of anticipation, the first opportunity the customer has to encounter Myer Warringah is via the facade.
 Fronting the mall, a new double-height fitted glass entrance creates a threshold usually experienced on a high street – now within a shopping centre context.